Careers360 Logo

 (A) Points P and R lie on a different axis.
 So it is incorrect.

-(C) Point Q (8, 0) lies on the x-axis because on the x-axis, y coordinate is always zero.
+(C) Point Q (8, 0) lies on the x-axis because on the x-axis, the y coordinate is always zero.
 So it is incorrect.

-Therefore option (D) is correct
+Therefore, option (D) is correct

 Question:17